STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/506-Pinching Limit State Material.md

 stiffness, reloading stiffness, and backbone strength degradation (Fig.
 2).
 The rate of damage accumulation can be controlled by energy-, displacement-, and cycle-based damage computation algorithms.</p>

-<p>During the degrading behavior, the model automatically adjusts
-reloading stiffness to achieve a symmetric global-element lateral load-vs lateral displacement behavior.
-The model does so by automatically adjusting the reloading stiffness and backbone curve of the material model to compensate for dissymmetry introduced by the unloading of the flexural elements in series with shear springs governed by the model.</p>
+During the degrading behavior, the model automatically adjusts reloading stiffness to achieve a symmetric global-element lateral load-vs lateral displacement behavior.
+The model does so by automatically adjusting the reloading stiffness and backbone curve of the material model to compensate for dissymmetry introduced by the unloading of the flexural elements in series with shear springs governed by the model.

 <p>DAMAGE:</p>
 <p>Damage accumulations effects based on numbers of cycles can be
 introduced to reloading stiffness and backbone strength through the